-These Pumpkin Snickerdoodles are super soft and chewy (not cakey!), made with real pumpkin, and coated in cinnamon and sugar.
+These Snickerdoodle Pumpkin Cookies are super soft and chewy (not cakey!), made with real pumpkin, and coated in cinnamon and sugar.
 The perfect cookie recipe for fall!

 I have to admit, I’ve never really loved pumpkin cookies very much.
 I love pumpkin and cookies, but the problem with them is that they tend to be cakey and not really taste like cookies.
 I’d much rather just eat a piece of pumpkin cake.

-And let me tell you, these Pumpkin Snickerdoodle Cookies deliver all of that.
+And let me tell you, these Pumpkin Spice Snickerdoodles deliver all of that.
 Not only are they super soft and chewy, but these cookies have actual pumpkin in them too.
 If you love pumpkin and snickerdoodles, then this is one recipe you have to try this fall!

-Along with the other dry ingredients, you’ll be using some pumpkin pie spice and ground cinnamon.
-If you don’t have any pumpkin pie spice on hand, here is the recipe I like to use to make my own.
+- Pumpkin pie spice & ground cinnamon: If you don’t have any pumpkin pie spice on hand, here is the recipe I like to use to make my own.

 The result?
 Perfectly soft and chewy pumpkin cookies.
 Not a cakey pumpkin cookie anywhere in sight!